 Before the flight feathers are fully grown?

 As the fledgling advances with further lessons in his weaning stages, he will have mastered the idea of ‘getting dressed’ for his flying exercise.
-Once his wings are grown and he has graduated to advanced levels, HARI staff members spend time with supervised flying regimens.
+Once a bird’s wings are grown and he has graduated to advanced levels, HARI staff members spend time doing supervised flying regimens with him.

 With proper instructions and guidance, quality flight harnesses are an amazing tool that benefits a companion bird’s physiological and psychological well being.
 The mere act of flying burns off extra calories and keep the bird in top physical shape.
-There are many other simultaneous brain functions that occur in flying birds that help in behavior situations as well-especially aggression.
+Many brain functions are stimulated simultaneously during flights which are practical in behavior situations such as aggression.
 For further information on the studies of how flying benefits companion birds, we do invite you to download Parrot Life Magazine #5 and read the article “Thinking on the Wing”, by Steve Hartman of The Parrot University at Hartman Aviary.